OctopusDeploy/docs/docs/deployment-process/project-triggers/automatic-deployment-triggers.md

 ### Which Events Can Trigger an Automatic Deployment?

-For **Octopus 3.6** and above, you can select any machine-related event to cause an automatic deployment.
+Any machine-related event can be selected to cause an automatic deployment.
 We have also provided a convenient event-grouping mechanism to select a pre-defined group of events:

 ![](create-trigger.png "width=500")